Equestria: Other inhabitants

 The world of Equestria is shown to be inhabited by various magical creatures besides ponies.
-Faust considered the previous My Little Pony series to be "more focussed on cupcakes and tea parties and it was getting disconnected from its fantasy roots".
-As a result of this and the fact ponies were based on mythology, she based many of the creatures and villains on mythology.
+Faust considered the previous My Little Pony series "more focused on cupcakes and tea parties, and it was getting disconnected from its fantasy roots."
+As a result of this and the fact that ponies were based on mythology, she based many of the creatures and villains on mythology.
 These were modified and redesigned to fit Friendship Is Magic's world and demographic.

 Zebras

-Zebras, such as Zecora, are distinguishable by their body patterns, thinner legs, and thicker stripes though they have similar shapes.
-Since real-life zebras are native to Africa, the tribal culture of the aforementioned continent serves as an influence to patterns, masks, colours, and homes.
+Zebras, such as Zecora, are distinguishable by their body patterns, thinner legs, and thicker stripes, though they have similar shapes.
+Since real-life zebras are native to Africa, the tribal culture of the continent serves as an influence on patterns, masks, colours, and homes.

 Deer

 Deer are depicted as mysterious residents of the Everfree Forest who share a connection to the forestry and surrounding wilderness.

 Dragons

 Dragons inhabit the aptly named Dragonlands.
 In the My Little Pony series, typical dragons breathe fire, eat gemstones, and are shown to be aggressive.
-Though the dragons are based upon traditional designs, they have exaggerated noses and large heads with thin necks to invoke humour.
-The initial dragon design was more elegant and had resemblance to the ponies.
+Though the dragons are based upon traditional designs, they have exaggerated noses and large heads with thin necks to invoke humor.
+The initial dragon design was more elegant and had a resemblance to the ponies.
+Although one notable dragon out of all, Spike, accompanies the Mane Six, doesn't inhabit the Dragonlands, aside from the "Dragon Quest" episode, and is not drawn in a traditional dangerous dragon design.